yukaberry/elt_pipeline_dbt_bq_airflow/README.md

 - Service account impersonation for Airflow execution

 ---
-#

-✅ Design and implement ELT data pipelines
-✅ A dbt project with tests, docs, and lineage
-✅ Designing partitioned and clustered tables (BigQuery) ✅ Query optimization
-✅ Setting up CI/CD to run dbt automatically on push
-✅ Scheduling dbt jobs with Airflow

----

 # 🛠️ Problems and Solutions : Airflow + dbt + BigQuery Integration